MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 1. Copy the following code to the Windows Clipboard.

-// When the button is clicked teleport the user who pressed the button to the destination node\'s position and orientation.
+// When the button is clicked teleport the user who pressed the button to the destination node's position and orientation.

 scene.GetAvatarForUser(e.User)?.TeleportTo(GetWorldPosition(destination),
 GetWorldForward(destination));